 The schools below may not offer all types of psychology degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Any student pursuing a degree in psychology needs to take a look at University of Vermont.
-Located in the city of Burlington, UVM is a public university with a large student population.
-A Best Colleges rank of #515 out of 2,217 schools nationwide means UVM is a great university overall.
+Every student pursuing a degree in psychology needs to look into University of Vermont.
+Located in the small city of Burlington, UVM is a public university with a large student population.

-It's difficult to beat Saint Michael's College if you want to pursue a degree in psychology.
-Located in the medium-sized suburb of Colchester, Saint Michael's is a private not-for-profit college with a small student population.
-This college ranks 5th out of 11 colleges for overall quality in the state of Vermont.
+It's hard to beat Saint Michael's College if you wish to pursue a degree in psychology.
+Located in the midsize suburb of Colchester, Saint Michael's is a private not-for-profit college with a small student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.